1jc/IT115-final-project/CONTRIBUTING.md

 ### Acknowledgements

-This group project started during Spring 2022 with 5 North Seattle College Students based in Seattle, WA.
+This final project started during Spring 2022 with 5 North Seattle College Students based in Seattle, WA. by Joette, 1jc